lonevvolf/azure-docs/articles/azure-sql/virtual-machines/windows/failover-cluster-instance-storage-spaces-direct-manually-configure.md

    - **Resource group**: The resource group that contains your virtual machines.
    - **Name**: A name that identifies the load balancer.
    - **Region**: The Azure location that contains your virtual machines.
    - **Type**: Either public or private.
 A private load balancer can be accessed from within the virtual network.
 Most Azure applications can use a private load balancer.
-If your application needs access to SQL Server directly over the internet, use a public load balancer.
+If your application needs access to SQL Server directly over the internet, or the nodes will require outbound internet access, use a public load balancer.
    - **SKU**: Standard.
    - **Virtual network**: The same network as the virtual machines.
    - **IP address assignment**: Static.